 FQHCs and RHCs are currently paid on a cost basis tied to federal payment methodology.
 In 1996, federal law changed to allow states to phase out the cost based reimbursement.
-Without a change in state law the FQHC and RHC payments will automatically be reduced.
+Current state law ties FQHC and RHC payments to the federal law which automatically reduce payments over time.